-• Be a model of confidence, concentration and poise.

-- A lot of your messages will be sent through your body language be aware of what you're saying and showing. - Provide and model positive energy and direction for your team. - Focus on the things you can control and don't waste your energy on anything out of your control.
-You can't control official's decisions, the size or skill of the opponent but you can control effort, perpetration, motivation and behavior of yourself and the team. - Don't spend a lot of time talking during games.
-Use quick simple instructions with key words used at practice.
-"Stay spread" - Keep games simple.
+- Be a model of confidence, concentration and poise. - A lot of your messages will be sent through your body language be aware of what you're saying and showing. - Provide and model positive energy and direction for your team. - Focus on the things you can control and don't waste your energy on anything out of your control. - Keep games simple.
 Teach less during games than at practice- players are already overloaded and don't need much more. - Stay positive and aggressive.
 Enjoy the games and your player's efforts with quick, simple expressions of appreciations. - Keep your focus on your players.
 Don't be the center of attention.
-Your activity, yelling, and strategy makes the player learn to wait for other people to do their thinking for them. - After the game, if you can't end on a positive note, say nothing at all and wait until the next day.
-ALWAYS REMEMBER THAT THE GAME IS THE BEST TEACHER FOR THE PLAYERS.
-COACHES AND PARENTS SHOULD THINK OF THEMSELVES MORE AS FACILITATORS, MONITORS, GUIDES OR EVEN PARTICIPANTS, TO PROVIDE A RICH ENVIRONMENT FOR THE KIDS TO LEARN FROM AND ENJOY.
+Your activity, yelling, and strategy makes the player learn to wait for other people to do their thinking for them. - After the game, if you can't end on a positive note, then you're NOT trying hard enough!